wceolin/global-hiring/README.md

 Companies like [Remote](https://remote.com/) help you to hire globally.
 They handle payroll and make sure you're fully compliant with local laws.
 PS.
 I'm not being paid to recommend them.
 I just like their work.

+## Rules

+Some of the rules to be included in this list:

+- The company needs to hire remotely in all continents.
+- The company cannot restrict hiring to more than 15 countries.

 ## Companies hiring globally

 - Open salary = Company shares salary information on jobs ads.